 This system sends a unique, one-off passcode to your mobile phone.
 It's only needed when we want you to verify that a payment to a new payee or a request to amend some important details (like your address) is genuine.

 The great thing about OTP is that you only need to register a mobile phone number with us to use it – and you won't have to remember any new passwords or carry a separate kit, such as a card reader.

 Therefore, it's important that you keep us updated when you change your mobile number so you're able to receive your OTP messages.

 If you make three incorrect log on attempts we'll disable your access to cahoot.
-You'll then need to go through the 'forgotten your log on details' process to reset, which can be completed online.
+You'll then need to go through the online 'forgotten your log on details' process to reset.

 You've seen some of the steps we take to help prevent fraud but there are ways for you to boost this protection.

 Recently there have been quite a few fraudulent emails assuming the identity of UK banks, encouraging people to share user names and passwords.
 These authentic-looking messages sometimes include the organisations' logos and are designed to fool people into divulging their personal information.

 We'd like to confirm that cahoot does not send any emails to customers requesting their security details or any other confidential information.
 If you receive an email reporting to be from cahoot asking you to input your details then please let us know.
 At any time, if you feel at all suspicious about it, then delete it without opening.